xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ### fundamentals
 Nagios Core need to be installed on a host, bare metal or in a vm - no official docker image available.

-To monitor hosts, the Nagios server will execute a sequence of commands at a sheduled time interval & will define the state of the monitored host/service according to the output of the command.
+To monitor hosts, the Nagios server will execute a sequence of commands at a sheduled interval & will define the state of the monitored host/service according to the output of the commands.

-This series of tests can be customise according to what service you want to monitor on which host.
+This series of tests can be customise according to what service you want to monitor.

-A simple & in use example can be the `HOST STATUS` check by Nagios: the Nagios server send an echo request to the host - ping command.
-If it receive an echo reply -> `HOST STATUS: ONLINE`, else -> `HOST STATUS: OFFLINE`.
+A simple & in use example can be the default `HOST STATUS` check by Nagios: the Nagios server send an echo request to the host - ping command.
+If it receive an echo reply back -> `HOST STATUS: UP`, else -> `HOST STATUS: DOWN`.

-In addition to well-known protocols, to monitor the largest amount of services, Nagios let its community post their own `Projects`.
+Apart from well-known protocols, to monitor the largest amount of services, Nagios lets its community post their own `Projects`.

 Since then, the community created & shared their free [plugins](#plugins) & [add-ons](#add-ons) to monitor their needed services on Nagios - all in their [Nagios Exchange](https://exchange.nagios.org/) platform.

 ### plugins